Beside the Ocean of Time

 Beside the Ocean of Time (1994) is a novel by Scottish writer George Mackay Brown.
 It was shortlisted for the Booker Prize and judged Scottish Book of the Year by the Saltire Society.
-The plot follows Thorfinn Ragnarson from Norday in the Orkney Islands of the 1930s.
+The plot follows Thorfinn Ragnarson from the imaginary island of Norday in Orkney in the 1930s.
 The son of a tenant farmer, he regularly daydreams about historical fantasies.
 After foreseeing his own future, he begins to see a correlation between history, daydreaming and fate.